The Old Gray Mac

 I consider this the first really successful Mac.
 It was Apple's third model, released two years after the original.
 The Plus was the first designed for memory expansion, the first with a SCSI interface (which allowed much faster drives than the floppy port), and the first to use double-sided floppies.
 Compared with the SE and Classic, the Plus runs a little bit slower.

 What makes the Plus attractive today is silence.
-Like the first Macs and like recent iMacs, there's no fan.
+Like the first Macs and like slot-loading iMacs, there's no fan.
 If you're not using a hard drive, the only sound is the clacking of keys as you type, the click of the mouse button, and reading & writing to the floppy drive.

 When buying a Mac Plus, make sure it has a good mouse and keyboard.
-Because the Plus doesn't use and ADB connector like newer Macs, it can be difficult to find a replacement mouse or keyboard these days.
+Because the Plus doesn't use an ADB connector like newer Macs, it can be difficult to find a replacement mouse or keyboard these days.

 The Mac SE